rustwasm/book/src/game-of-life/implementing.md

 ```

 Finally, we define a constructor that initializes the universe with an
-interesting pattern of live and dead cells, as well as getters
+interesting pattern of live and dead cells, as well as a `render` method:

 ```rust
 /// Public methods, exported to JavaScript.